KeertiAkkur55/FirstProject/README.md

-# Online Ticket Booking
+Online Ticket Booking Application

 Project Overview
-The Online Ticket Booking System is a web-based application designed to allow users to search for events, select seats, and book tickets online in a simple and efficient manner.
-The system aims to reduce manual booking efforts and provide a seamless experience for both customers and administrators.
+  This project is a simple online ticket booking application designed for beginners.
+The application allows users to select the tickets or seats they want to buy.
+The system stores the selected seats and displays a list of seats that have already been purchased.

+The goal of this project is to focus on the basic logic of ticket booking without using complex features like online payment gateways or advanced seat maps.

-Project Goals
+Project Objectives
-Provide an easy-to-use platform for booking tickets online Allow users to view available events, dates, and seating options Enable secure and efficient ticket reservations Maintain booking records and event details

-Target Users
-Customers: Users who want to browse events and book tickets online
-Administrators: Users who manage events, schedules, and ticket availability

-Key Features
+- Allow users to choose tickets or seats
+- Store selected ticket information
+- Display booked seats to users
+- Build a simple and easy-to-understand booking system
+- Practice basic web development concepts

+User Roles
-User registration and login
+User
-Browse and search for events
-View event details and ticket availability
+- View available tickets or seats
-Select seats and book tickets
+- Select one or more seats

-Technologies Used
+- Confirm ticket selection
+- View list of purchased seats

+Application Features
+- Display available seats
+- Seat selection by users
+- Store selected seats in the database
+- Prevent booking the same seat twice
+- Show list of purchased seats
+- Simple and user-friendly interface

+Technology Stack
-Frontend: HTML, CSS, JavaScript
+- Frontend: HTML, CSS
-Backend: Python (Flask / Django – optional)
+- Backend: Python (Flask)
-Database: SQLite / MySQL (optional)
+- Database: SQLite
-Version Control: Git & GitHub
+- Version Control: Git & GitHub

-Future Enhancements
-Online payment integration
-Seat selection with visual layout
-Email/SMS ticket confirmation
-Recommendation system for events
-Mobile-friendly interface
+- Tools: Pycharm

+## 📂 Project Structure